 In addition, if any person acquires more than 4% of the voting shares of any commercial bank, this person must file various reports regarding their acquisition of the interests with the FSC.
 The FSC's approval is also necessary for a person to become a major shareholder of insurance companies, securities companies, mutual savings banks or other financial institutions.

-Various restrictions are also imposed on:
+Various restrictions are also imposed on the following.

 The acquisition of a listed target company must comply with the special provisions under the Financial Investment Services and Capital Markets Act (the FSCMA).
 Acquisitions of listed target companies are usually conducted by purchasing the shares from the controlling shareholders over the counter.
 This is done to circumvent the various restrictions under the FSCMA (except for certain disclosure requirements) in relation to the sale and purchase of listed shares.